The Owl Pages

-Description: Similar to a smallish Barn Owl, with an overall ochre-reddish to yellow-ochre colour.
-The upperparts have have fine dark spots, which are larger towards the tail and on the wings.
-Underparts are similar with scattered, very fine dark spots.
-The facial disc is white, with a brownish tinge between the lower edge of the eyes and the base of the light grey bill.
+brownish tinge between the lower edge of the eyes and the base of the light grey bill.
 The rim of the facial disc is brown.
 The eyes are blackish.

-Feet are smoky -grey with greyish-brown claws.
+Feet are smoky-grey with greyish-brown claws.

 Habits: Little known, probably similar to the Barn Owl.
+They are strictly nocturnal birds.

 Voice: Loud hissing screech of about 1.5 seconds - similar to barn owl, but with more energy, and dropping in pitch towards the end.
 There is also a wok-wok-wok call that is believed to be an alarm call.